 Student Learning Objectives

-Upon completion of requirements in the Political Science program, students, in written assignments and oral presentations, will be able to:
+Upon completion of requirements in the Political Science program, students will be able to:

 - Demonstrate knowledge of discipline relevant concepts, institutional structures, theories, and methods.

-- Identify political and social problems as they relate to processes and structures of political and social systems.
+- Analyze political and social problems as they relate to processes and structures of political and social systems.

-- Describe the diverse perceptions of politics in the United States and international arena.
+- Contrast and analyze diverse perceptions of politics in the United States and international arena.

-- Demonstrate knowledge of racial, ethnic, socio-economic, and other politically based national and international problems and issues in contemporary society.
+- Analyze racial, ethnic, socio-economic, and other politically based national and international problems and issues in contemporary society.